Human rights are the basic rights and freedoms that every person in the world has from birth to death, simply because they are a human being.

 Bring people together even when they are working on issues that don’t seem linked

-PANTHER uses seven key principles of human rights:
+PANEL uses five key principles of human rights:

 These principles create opportunities to promote fairer structures, policies and cultures.
 Using PANTHER can help you to focus on the needs of different people while maintaining a baseline of provision for all.

-How would you use PANTHER in your campaigning and work?
+How would you use PANEL in your campaigning and work?